İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 A denture is a custom-made design material that replaces missing teeth and surrounding tissues.
 Dentures are uniquely made to resemble missing teeth in appearance and function.
 They allow a person to eat, chat and even smile with confidence.
 They can be removable or fixed, depending on the patient's needs and preferences.

-Dentures are not only about aesthetics.
+Dental prostheses are not only about aesthetics.
 They are also very important for oral health.
 When there are missing teeth, bone loss, shifting of the remaining teeth, chewing and speech problems occur.
 Replacing missing teeth with a denture helps prevent these problems and contributes to a healthy oral cavity in the long term.

 Partial Denture